wswslzp/PengLib/README.md

 To provide a unified memory interface, this memory converter creates memory wrappers for all the `Mem` instance.
 You can also use the `MemWrapper` feature directly, without inserting memory blackboxing phases.

-A memory wrapper (class of `MemWrapper`) is a hardware module that connects the unified memory interface to the specific SRAM instance's ports, which are various for different memory vendor.
+A memory wrapper (class `MemWrapper`) is a hardware module that connects the unified memory interface to the specific SRAM instance's ports, which are vendor-specific.
+The memory wrapper modules are designed in [MemWrapper](src/main/scala/MemBlackBoxer/MemManager/MemWrapper.scala).

+There are also four types of memory wrapper for each SRAM type, corresponding to four types of memory:
+1. single port SRAM
+2. dual port SRAM
+3. two port SRAM
+4. ROM.

-It contains a memory blackbox representing the true SRAM instance named `ram`.
+The memory wrapper contains a memory blackbox representing the true SRAM (ROM) instance named `ram`.
+It's a SRAM instance of a specific memory vendor like `Huali`, which has Huali-specific memory ports.
+You usually create such memory instance using memory compiler (like Synopsys memory compiler `integrator` tool).
+The port definitions are contained in the generated Verilog/VHDL model.
+So in SpinalHDL, this

 This inner blackbox `ram` is created by `build` method of the `MemVendor`.
-It's a SRAM instance of a specific memory vendor like `Huali`.

 And it will be built by passing `this` memory wrapper as parameter.

 This `build` flow will not only create memory instance, but also handle the connection between SRAM ports and the unifed interface
 (this is why it needs the reference to the wrapper).

-Because there are usually four types of memory: single port SRAM, dual port SRAM, two port SRAM and ROM, there are also four types of memory wrapper for each SRAM type.

 As in [Huali.build()](src/main/scala/MemBlackBoxer/Vendor/Huali.scala),